-In year one, one of the lessons of teaching hours is used for practical work.
+In year one, about one third of teaching hours is used for practical work.
 The students must get accustomed to working practically, finding solutions with the help of different chemical reactions in practice.
-Students take part in a practical lab to get used working practically, this is for two hours every second week.
-Lab work is also part of internal assessment (IA), contributing 20% to the final mark.
+Students take part in an practical lab option to get used working practically, this is for two hours every second week.
+Lab work is also part of internal assessment, contributing 20% to the final mark.
 The students should work out one experiment of a duration of about 10h and write an essay about this experiment.